-Upon receipt of the reviewers’ report, the Quality Assurance Office shall distribute copies to the Provost, dean(s) and chairperson(s)/co-ordinator(s) of the academic unit(s) proposing the program, and the author of the program proposal.
-Within four weeks of receiving the report, the unit(s) and the relevant dean(s) shall each prepare a response that includes:
+Upon receipt of the reviewers’ report, the Quality Assurance Office shall distribute copies to the Provost, dean(s) and chairperson(s)/co-ordinator(s) of the academic unit(s) proposing the program, and the author of the New Program Proposal.
+Within four weeks of receiving the report, the unit(s) and the relevant dean(s) shall each prepare a separate response that includes:

 At this time, the program shall make any necessary revisions to the program proposal, using track changes or recorded elsewhere, and forward them to the Quality Assurance Office.

 The Quality Assurance Office will submit the proposal package to the Senate Academic Planning Committee, who shall review all materials and make one of the following decisions:

 The author of the proposal brief shall be invited to attend the meeting to present the proposal and answer any questions.
 If the Senate Academic Planning Committee recommends approval of the proposal, and the provost concurs, the proposal will move forward to the Senate for final approval.

 The new program proposal shall be presented for approval by the dean(s) responsible for the units proposing a new undergraduate program, and by the Associate Vice-President and Dean, Faculty of Graduate and Postdoctoral Studies, in the case of graduate programs.

 Following Senate approval, the complete program proposal package (new program proposal, external reviewers’ report, unit and decanal responses) will be forwarded by the Quality Assurance Office to the Ontario Universities Council on Quality Assurance for approval.
 The submission package will also include background information on the two external reviewers selected to review the proposed program with regard to their qualifications in the following areas:

 Subject to approval by the Provost, the university may announce its intention to offer a new undergraduate or graduate program in advance of approval by the Quality Council.
 When such announcements are made in advance of Quality Council approval, they must contain the following statement: “Prospective students are advised that the program is still subject to formal approval.”